kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>Keep this in mind while job searching.
 There are certainly Vue and Svelte jobs available, especially at startups or if you're purely doing freelance work.</p>

-<p>But if you're looking on LinkedIn or Indeed, you have more options available to you as a React developer.
-It will be a while before this changes.</p>
+<p>But if you're job-hunting on LinkedIn or Indeed, you have more options available to you as a React developer.
+This won't change any time soon.</p>

 </li>

 <li class="post__list-item">
 <h3><b>The core skills required for web developer jobs has changed dramatically</b></h3>
 <p>
-Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
+Back in the late 2000's, someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

-<p>The required skills for FE web developer jobs always change rapidly.
+<p>Yes, the required skills for FE web developer jobs constantly change.
 But the changes from my last job search to this one are those most extreme ones I've ever seen.</p>

 <p>Front end web developers with these skill sets are THE most employable at the time of this post:</p>